UNINETTSigma2/documentation/apps/lammps.md

 ## Running LAMMPS

-To load the LAMMPS module, run in the terminal
+To load a LAMMPS module, run in the terminal

-    module load LAAMPS/11Aug17-foss-2017a
+    module load LAAMPS/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.